akosiorek/akosiorek.github.io/_posts/2022-10-29-long-covid-morning.markdown

 I wake up at 7 am feeling a little groggy, and hungry.
 I start my day with a healthy breakfast[^breakfast].
-I eat in front of a SAD lamp.
+I eat in front of a SAD lamp[^SAD].
 It makes the grogginess go away and helps me sleep better at night.
 It really helps.
 At the end of breakfast, I'm not groggy anymore; I'm starting to feel quite good.

 [^breakfast]: My breakfast consists of eggs and fruit.
 For eggs, I have 2 organic eggs sunny-side up fried on a tsp bacon served with a cup of steamed spinach with chili, turmeric, and salt, half a cup of black beans, and half a cup sauerkraut.
 For fruit, I have a bowl of blueberries with 100g fat-free greek yogurt, tbsp ground flaxseed, tsp cocoa powder, a shake of cinnamon, and a bit of turmeric.
 It may sound complicated, but using canned beans and frozen spinach, it takes just a few minutes to prep.
 I like my food to be yummy, nutritious, and healthy.
 This breakfast is a compromise between Tim Ferriss's "4 Hour Body" and Micheal Greger's "How Not to Die".

+[^SAD]: Sunlight exposure just after waking up is recommended by top sleep scientists (Matthew Walker in his "Why we sleep" book, and Andrew Huberman in his podcasts).
+It makes you feel better during the day and improves sleep by regulating the circadian rythm.
+In the absence of sunlight (early morning wakeups, winter), they recommend using a [SAD lamp](https://www.healthline.com/health/sad-lamp) originally developed for treating [seasonal affective disorder](https://www.healthline.com/health/seasonal-affective-disorder).

 It's 8 am.
 It's going to be a great day.